apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/servlets.md

 * If an `NonExistingResource` was created for the request the `DefaultServlet` sends a 404 (Not Found)
 * Otherwise the `DefaultServlet` sends a 500 (Internal Server Error), because normally at least a `NonExistingResource` should be created

+## Bundled Scripts

+Version 2.7.0 of the `org.apache.sling.servlets.resolver` bundle supports providing immutable scripts via OSGi bundles and optionally precompiling them.

+See [that module's README file](https://github.com/apache/sling-org-apache-sling-servlets-resolver) for more information.

 ## OptingServlet interface